Can You Use Quartz As Backsplash Tile?April 09, 2018

 Calacatta Laza Quartz

 Calacatta Laza Quartz is another marble-like quartz.
 It’s an eye-catching backsplash because of its dramatic veining and milky white background.
-The clean lines and elegant pattern compliment this rustic contemporary kitchen.
-The gray veins match the stainless steel appliances, metal open shelving, and gray cabinetry, while the white surface contrasts beautifully with the wooden island and accents.
+The clean lines and elegant pattern complement this rustic contemporary kitchen.
+The gray veins match the stainless steel appliances, open shelving, and avocado cabinetry, while the white surface contrasts beautifully with the wooden island and accents.